-How do customers rank the potential phone colour options?
+How do customers rank potential phone colour options?

-Each level of each attribute is also scored for its performance in customers’ decision-making.
-In our example, navy is the most favourable colour (relative to the other colour options), and displays as positive.
-Yellow is relatively the least preferred colour and therefore displays as negative.
-It's important to remember that performance score of each attribute is only relative to the other options shown to respondents.
-For instance, it is only certain that the colour red will display as negative when it is compared with this specific set of colours (levels) — testing red against a different range of colours, could yield a positive result.
+Each level of each attribute is scored for its performance in customers’ decision-making.
+In our example, navy is the most favourable colour and is displayed as positive.
+Yellow is the least preferred colour and therefore displayed as negative.
+It's important to remember that the performance score of each attribute is relative to the other levels shown to respondents.
+For instance, the colour red will only be shown as negative when compared against a specific set of colours (levels) — testing red against a different range of colours could yield a positive result.

 Ranked list of product constructs

-List all possible level combinations and rank them by customers' preference.
+List all possible level combinations and rank them by customers' preferences.

-Conjoint.ly forms the complete list of product constructs using all possible combinations of levels.
-They are then ranked based on the relative performance of the levels that they combine.
+Conjointly forms the complete list of product constructs using all possible combinations of levels.
+They are then ranked based on the relative performance of the levels combined.
 This module allows you to find the best product construct that your customers will prefer over others.

 Segmentation of the market